patrickwayodi/coldbox/README.md

 Coldbox is wriiten in Python using [Django](https://www.djangoproject.com) and [Bootstrap](https://www.getbootstrap.com).

 The project is still in a pre-alpha state so use it with care.
+A list of things that are yet to be implemented can be found at docs/todo.md

 ## Download and Installation